 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Queens Borough Center neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

-In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 25 people per square mile living here, this neighborhood is less crowded than 93.7% of America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 25 residents per square mile, Queens Borough Center is less crowded than 93.7% of all U.S. neighborhoods.
 One of the notable things about Queens Borough Center is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Of note is NeighborhoodScout's research finding that the Queens Borough Center neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Queens Borough Center community truly stands out from the rest in this regard.